 Typically, media queries rely on overwriting rules defined elsewhere (in the example above, type should be this this big unless the screen width is less than 600 pixels).
 This is harder to read than a single set of rules.
 If not carefully managed, media queries can make CSS files extremely complex – rapidly building technical debt into your web development.

-As screens sizes proliferate, standards become harder to identify as developers solve the problems presented by the complexities required – this makes site less interoperable.
+As screen sizes proliferate, you need more rules, and it gets harder to identify the intent of the underlying code.
+This makes site less interoperable.
 For example: ”Why don’t we use the srcset attribute on this website?
 Because of the CDN we use.”
-But this costs money which another development team might consider better spent elsewhere.
+These design decisions and this lack of clarity can cost money, which another development team might consider better spent elsewhere.

 Without Care, Design Can Suffer